timruffles/js-to-c/README.md

 ### Functional

-Run `npm test` to update the tests, then use mocha as usual.
+Run `npm test` to run/update tests. `./scripts/test-by-name $name` to run a single test.

+Failed tests provide a command to compile and run the C program with the debugger.

 ### Unit

-The runtime has unit tests - use the Makefile in `./runtime` to run them.
+The runtime has unit tests - use the `make test` in `./runtime` to run them, and `./runtime/scripts/compile-test-loop test-file-basename`.

 ## Runtime